 You don't have to trust us.
 Read the City's own words below.

-A question worth answering
+Some questions worth answering

 What about the traffic argument?